Sustainability and Fuel Poverty Strategy

 throughout our supply chain, ensuring that our contractors are also embedding environmental

-- produce a 'sustainable tips' guide for contractors and suppliers, to ensure they deliver environmental best practice on our behalf, and they keep us informed about improvements and changes to their service delivery
+produce a ‘sustainable tips’ guide for contractors and suppliers.
+This will help them follow environmental best practice and keep us informed about any improvements or changes to their services.